mohangk/google-task-todoist-sync/README.md

    ```bash
    clasp create --type standalone --title "Google Tasks Todoist Sync"
    ```
-   This will create a new project and update `.clasp.json` with the script ID.
+   This will create a `.clasp.json` file with your script ID.
+This file is specific to your deployment and is git-ignored.

+   Note: Each developer should create their own Apps Script project.
+Do not share or commit your `.clasp.json` file.

 4. **Enable the Google Apps Script API**
    - Visit https://script.google.com/home/usersettings